-Our Complaints Handling Partner (or another Partner unconnected with the matter, or at our discretion, we may chose to instruct an independent consultant) will then investigate the matter by reviewing the matter file and speaking to the member of staff concerned within 10 working days of acknowledging receipt of the complaint.
+Our Complaints Handling Director (or another Director unconnected with the matter, or at our discretion, we may chose to instruct an independent consultant) will then investigate the matter by reviewing the matter file and speaking to the member of staff concerned within 10 working days of acknowledging receipt of the complaint.
 If, for some reason, the matter cannot be investigated in this timeframe, then we will write to the client notifying them of this together with the reason why and giving a revised timescale.

 If the client is satisfied with our response following the above steps, that will be the end of the matter.
-However, if the client is not satisfied, they will be invited to contact our Complaints Handling Partner again and they will arrange for another Partner who is unconnected to the matter, or, at our discretion, we may chose to instruct an independent consultant, to review the decision.
+However, if the client is not satisfied, they will be invited to contact our Complaints Handling Director again and they will arrange for another Director who is unconnected to the matter, or, at our discretion, we may chose to instruct an independent consultant, to review the decision.
 They will write to the client within 14 days of receiving the request with confirmation of the firm’s final position in relation to the complaint, outlining the reasons and any final redress that is offered.

 Clients must always try complaining to us first.
 In most cases they will not be able to take their complaint further without allowing us the opportunity to put things right.